-If provided for in the special section of this Sales Prospectus, the objective of the investment policy may be to replicate a specific index or to replicate an index through the use of leverage on the following basis:
+If provided for in the special section of this Sales Prospectus, the objective of the investment policy of a sub-fund may be to replicate a specific index or to replicate an index through the use of leverage.
+This requires that:

-- the composition of the index is sufficiently diversified; - the index represents an adequate benchmark for the market to which it refers; - the index is published in an appropriate manner
+- the composition of the index is sufficiently diversified; - the index represents an adequate benchmark for the market to which it refers; and - the index is published in an appropriate manner.